 Tax Deduction Information

-Please provide the following information to your tax advisor so they can assist you in making the proper deduction.
-You may wish to refer to Internal Revenue Code (Section 213a) for additional information on allowable deduction percentages of expenses related to the care for your son or daughter.
+Please provide the following information to your tax advisers.
+They can assist you in making the proper deduction.
+You may wish to refer to the Internal Revenue Code (Section 213a).
+The code offers information on allowable deductions related to your daughter's care.

-Court examples of rulings that support medical expense deduction related to enrollment in a special school for your child:
+Court rulings that support deduction related to enrollment in a special school include:

 –Griesdorf, Lawrence, (1970) 54 TC 1684) Enrollment of a child not cooperating in school and often physically sick related to result of parental divorce and father’s suicide.

-- –Urbauer, Charles, (1992) TC Memo 1992-170) Enrollment of a 17 yr old with severe behavioral and drug abuse related problems in a college preparatory school program designed to meet the educational and emotional needs of students with problems.
+–Urbauer, Charles, (1992) TC Memo 1992-170) Enrollment of a 17-year-old with severe behavioral and drug abuse-related problems in a college preparatory school program designed to meet the educational and emotional needs of students with problems.